This post may contain affiliate links. See our affiliate disclaimer here.

 14. What do you guys do for health insurance?

-We’ve been RVing for years and have tried quite a few options for coverage on the road.
+We’ve been RVing for years and have tried several options for coverage on the road.
 We’ve used something different every year because we are always trying to find better, more affordable coverage.
 Right now we use a health-sharing ministry, but we’ve also been burned by a health-sharing ministry in the past.
 It’s a long story.

 For in-depth details about our experiences with healthcare on the road, check out this post on healthcare for RVers here.